-Jean-Cyril Spinetta holds an advanced degree in public law and is a graduate of the Institut des Sciences Politiques de Paris and the École Nationale d'Administration.
+Born October 4, 1943, Jean-Cyril Spinetta holds an advanced degree in public law and is a graduate of the Institut des Sciences Politiques de Paris and the École Nationale d'Administration.

 Between 1972 and 1990, Mr Spinetta served as a senior civil servant in a number of French government Ministries (Education, Employment, Transport).
 He was Chairman of Air Inter between 1990 and 1993.
-In 1997, he became Chairman and Chief Executive Officer of Air France, followed by Air France-KLM at the time of the merger.
+In 1997, he became Chairman and Chief Executive Officer of Air France, followed by Air France-KLM at the time of the merger in 2004.
 In 2009, he resigned from his functions as Chairman and Chief Executive Officer while remaining Chairman of the two Boards of Directors.
-Since the reunification of the functions of Chairman and Chief Executive Officer in October 2011, he has once more been Chairman of the Board of Directors and Chief Executive Officer of Air France-KLM.
+Following the reunification of the functions of Chairman and Chief Executive Officer in October 2011, he is once more Chairman of the Board of Directors and Chief Executive Officer of Air France-KLM.

-- Chairman of the Supervisory Board of Areva
+- ◆ Chairman of the Supervisory Board of Areva;

-- Director of Saint-Gobain
+- ◆ Director of Saint-Gobain;

-- · Director of Alcatel-Lucent
+- ◆ Director of Alcatel-Lucent;